 Are you looking for ways to improve your bottom line, but not sure where to begin?
-An easy place to start is by accounting for every penny that your business receives or spends.
+An easy place to start is by accounting for every dollar and for every penny that your business receives or spends.
+It is worthy.

 It may sound like a burden, but it’s worthwhile.
 In fact, accounting for every penny is a great first step to improving your financial outlook.
 It’s hard to make changes to something if you’re not tracking it.
 Accounting for every penny will show you all the ways your business is spending cash.